 Enrolling Devices Using the ZPE Cloud GUI

-2. Under the Settings > Enrollment tab, ensure that the Enable Device Enrolment field is enabled.
+Under Settings::Enrollment, ensure that the Enable Device Enrolment field is enabled

-3. Copy the Customer Code and Enrollment key to use in the next steps.
+Copy the Customer Code and Enrollment key to use in the next steps

-6. Enter the Customer Code and Enrollment Key that you copied in Step 3.
+Enter the Customer Code and Enrollment Key copied in Step 3

-Once the device is enrolled, it is listed on the Devices > Enrolled tab.
+Once the device is enrolled, it is listed on Devices::Enrolled.

 Enrolling a Device Through CLI

-2. Under the Settings > Enrollment tab, check the Enable Device Enrollment field and click Save.
+Under Settings::Enrollment, check the Enable Device Enrollment field and click Save

-3. Copy the Customer Code and Enrollment key to use in the next steps.
+Copy the Customer Code and Enrollment key to use in the next steps

 Note: Replace the <customer_code> and <Enrollment_Key> with the actual Customer Code and the Enrollment Key.

-6. Select the device that you just added and click Enroll.
+Select the device that was just added and click Enroll

-Your devices are now successfully enrolled in ZPE Cloud, you can start monitoring them and perform operations in ZPE Cloud.
+The devices are now successfully enrolled in ZPE Cloud.
+It is possible to start monitoring them and perform operations in ZPE Cloud.

 4. Managing Access to Devices and Permissions through Groups

 The Groups tab streamlines the management of devices and users within your organization.
-By organizing devices and users into groups, you can apply configurations, and upgrades, and manage access permissions more efficiently.
+By organizing devices and users into groups, it is possible to apply configurations, and upgrades, and manage access permissions more efficiently.
 This centralized approach simplifies administrative tasks and enhances operational efficiency.

-Imagine your organization has multiple departments, each requiring specific devices and user access levels.
-By creating groups for each department, you can easily manage their configurations, apply software updates, control user access and company-wide configurations permissions without the need to handle each device or user individually.
+Imagine the organization has multiple departments, each requiring specific devices and user access levels.
+By creating groups for each department, it is possible to easily manage their configurations, apply software updates, control user access and company-wide configurations permissions without the need to handle each device or user individually.

 4.1 Groups and roles in ZPE Cloud